-We are pleased to announce this year's summer workshop "Participatory Approaches in Research Ethics" at EineWeltHaus in Munich.
-The event is organized by the unit for qualitative methodologies at the Department of Sociology, LMU Munich (Prof. Dr. Hella von Unger) with the support of the EU-funded project "Challenges and innovative changes in research ethics reviews" (CHANGER).

-The workshop will explore how individuals, stakeholders, and communities can be involved in research ethics and ethics reviews.
+We are pleased to announce this year's summer workshop of the research and teaching unit for qualitative methodologies at the Department of Sociology, LMU Munich (Prof. Dr. Hella von Unger) at EineWeltHaus in Munich.
+This year's workshop is themed "Participatory Approaches in Research Ethics."
+We will explore how individuals, stakeholders, and communities can be involved in research ethics and ethics reviews.
 The starting point is a shift in perspective: research ethics is not solely the concern of researchers but also involves research participants as well as communities and societies, in which the research takes place.
 With these stakeholders, fundamentally different value and knowledge systems may enter into the ethical debate.
 The following speakers will stimulate our discussion: